SadayBhat/FTS-GEOJSON-METADATA/README.md

 This project enables users to search for geospatial features—like roads or railway stations—based or geographic coordinates.
 It returns relevant spatial data with metadata such as category, type, and proximity.

 Examples:
-- “Show me all proposed roads near Devanahalli”
+- “proposed roads near Devanahalli”

 ---